Particle in a box: Quantum well laser

 Specifically, the quantum wells behavior can be represented by the particle in a finite well model.
 Two boundary conditions must be selected.
 The first is that the wave function must be continuous.
 Often, the second boundary condition is chosen to be the derivative of the wave function must be continuous across the boundary, but in the case of the quantum well the masses are different on either side of the boundary.
 Instead, the second boundary condition is chosen to conserve particle flux as $(1/m) d\phi/dz$, which is consistent with experiment.
 The solution to the finite well particle in a box must be solved numerically, resulting in wave functions that are sine functions inside the quantum well and exponentially decaying functions in the barriers.
 This quantization of the energy levels of the electrons allows a quantum well laser to emit light more efficiently than conventional semiconductor lasers.

 Due to their small size, quantum dots do not showcase the bulk properties of the specified semi-conductor but rather show quantised energy states.
 This effect is known as the quantum confinement and has led to numerous applications of quantum dots such as the quantum well laser.

-Researchers at Princeton University have recently built a quantum well laser which is no bigger than a grain of rice.
-The laser is powered by a single electron which passes through two quantum dots; a double quantum dot.
+Researchers at Princeton University have recently built a quantum well laser that is no bigger than a grain of rice.
+The laser is powered by a single electron that passes through two quantum dots; a double quantum dot.
 The electron moves from a state of higher energy, to a state of lower energy whilst emitting photons in the microwave region.
 These photons bounce off mirrors to create a beam of light; the laser.

 The quantum well laser is heavily based on the interaction between light and electrons.
-This relationship is a key component in quantum mechanical theories which include the De Broglie Wavelength and Particle in a box.
-The double quantum dot allows scientists to gain full control over the movement of an electron which consequently results in the production of a laser beam.
+This relationship is a key component in quantum mechanical theories that include the De Broglie Wavelength and Particle in a box.
+The double quantum dot allows scientists to gain full control over the movement of an electron, which consequently results in the production of a laser beam.